ne-ha/work/FAQ.md

   	[discussions](http://groups.google.com/group/gitflow-users/browse\_thread/thread/19efac724bb6418a)
 	on the [git-flow-users](http://groups.google.com/group/gitflow-users)
 	mailinglist.
+  - Explanation and more references at [buildversion-plugin's README](https://github.com/code54/buildversion-plugin#about-git-describe)

 * **Can I use it with Windows?**
   There have been reports of Windows users using `git-flow`.
   <del>Un</del>fortunately, I have no Windows environment to test it on, but